 Cybercrime is a fast-growing area of crime.
 More and more criminals are exploiting the speed, convenience and anonymity of the Internet to commit a diverse range of criminal activities that know no borders, either physical or virtual.

 These crimes can be divided into three broad areas:

 - Attacks against computer hardware and software, for example, botnets, malware and network intrusion;

-- Financial crimes, such as online fraud, penetration of online financial services and phishing;
+- Financial crimes and corruption, such as online fraud, penetration of online financial services and phishing;

-- Abuse, especially of young people, in the form of grooming or ‘sexploitation’.
+- Abuse, in the form of grooming or ‘sexploitation', especially crimes against children.